 Upon successful completion of this program, the student should be able to:

 This course of study provides relevant educational experiences for students whose goals include work with children and families with an emphasis on the needs of the rural community.
-An Associate in Science degree in Early Childhood Education is offered through this program, as well as a strong academic foundation for students transferring to a four-year university program in ECE or a related field.
-College of the Siskiyous' course of study in ECE articulates to both Southern Oregon University and the California State University System.

 Career Options in this field include: